vstinner/misc/cpython/pep-opaque-c-api.rst

 HPy is developed outside CPython, is implemented on top of the existing Python C API, and so can support old Python versions.

-Binaries compiled in "universal" HPy mode can be used on CPython and PyPy, but run slower on CPython and PyPy.
+By default, binaries compiled in "universal" HPy ABI mode can be used on CPython and PyPy.
+HPy can also target CPython ABI which has the same performance than native C extensions.

 The PEP moves the C API towards HPy design and API.